Arunsaiask/Notes-keeper-project/README.md

 # Notes-keeper-project
 Reactjs project fully responsive to create instant note and delete notes on a click

+To work on this project
+Clone this repository
-To work on this project clone this repo and npm i to install all packages run npm start
+"npm i" to install all packages run " npm start "